-About a thirty minute drive out of Glasgow lies Queens View – otherwise known as the Whangie.
-It’s one of our favourite local spots, combining a short & sweet walk with incredible views out to Loch Lomond and some really unusual rock formations that are fun to clamber over and explore.
+About a thirty-minute drive out of Glasgow lies Queens View.
+Otherwise known as the Whangie.
+It's one of our favourite local spots, combining a short and sweet walk with incredible views out to Loch Lomond and some really unusual rock formations that are fun to clamber over and explore.

 It's also got a great name - and if you can supress your inner child for a moment, let me explain.
 Whang is a scots word for a cut or slice, which makes a lot of sense when you see the steep-sided gulley formed by the rock.
 Legend has it that it was created by the devil many moons ago, who slashed through the rock with a whip of his tail as he flew overhead.

 Now typically, I'm not a believer in all this supernatural stuff, but this weekend, on a casual Sunday jaunt up the Whangie, something changed my mind.
 Rounding a corner in the rock, I stumbled across a cage.